filecoin-project/filecoin-docs/docs/mine/lotus/sector-pledging.md

 lotus-miner sectors pledge
 ```

-In lotus, this will, by default, pledge the space for ~538 days.
+In Lotus, this will pledge the space for ~538 days by default.

-> Note: The protocol allows a sector to have expiration time between [180-540](https://github.com/filecoin-project/specs-actors/blob/73e0409ac77c918c8fc91681c250a710c4b9a374/actors/builtin/miner/policy.go#L201-L206) days. lotus will allow user to set the cc sector expiration time upon pledge once this [ticket](https://github.com/filecoin-project/lotus/issues/4760) is addressed.
+> The protocol allows a sector to have expiration time between [180-540](github.com/filecoin-project/specs-actors/blob/73e0409ac77c918c8fc91681c250a710c4b9a374/actors/builtin/miner/policy.go#L201-L206) days.
+Lotus will allow user to set the committed capacity sector expiration time upon pledge once [issue #4760](https://github.com/filecoin-project/lotus/issues/4760) is addressed.

 ::: warning
 This will write data to `$TMPDIR` so make sure that there is enough space available.